adamreisnz/mongoose-upsert-many/README.md

   ...
 ];

-//Fields to match on for upsert condition const matchFields = ['foo', 'bar.nested'];
+//Optionally, overwrite schema-wide configuration const config = {matchFields: ['foo', 'bar.nested']};

 //Perform bulk operation
-const result = await MyModel.upsertMany(items, matchFields);
+const result = await MyModel.upsertMany(items, config);

 //Returns promise with MongoDB bulk result object console.log(result.nUpserted + result.nModified, 'items processed');
 ```

+## Configuration

+The following configuration options are available and can be passed either via the schema options or as the last parameter in the `upsertMany` method:

+**type**: The bulk op type, defaults to `updateOne` but could also be `replaceOne`, or in theory any of the other methods supported by [bulkWrite](https://docs.mongodb.com/manual/reference/method/db.collection.bulkWrite/).

+**matchFields**: Match fields are fields that are used to create the filter criteria for the upsert operations.
+For example, passing `['name']` will try to match each item on the value of its `name` property.
+Default value is `['_id']`.

-Items you pass in can be mongoose Models or raw data, but they are always converted
+**ensureModel**: Items you pass in to the plugin can be either mongoose Models or raw data.
+When this flag is set to `true`, items are always converted
-to Mongoose models to ensure schema validation is applied, and then converted back
+to Mongoose models to ensure schema validation and any schema defaults are applied.
-to plain, depopulated objects for safe insertion with the bulk operation.

-Match fields are fields that are used as match criteria for the upsert operations,
- e.g. in the `find()` portion of the bulk op.
-You can also provide default match
- fields for the whole schema using the option `upsertMatchFields` when defining your schema.
+**toObjectConfig**: Configuration to pass to the `toObject` method when converting Mongoose models back to plain items, safe for insertion into the bulk operation.
+The default value is `{depopulate: true, versionKey: false}`;

 ## Issues & feature requests